 Unlike other carbon exchange programs, Nori’s marketplace will compensate CarbonNOW participants in full this year for the past five years of conservation practices.
 Farmers can maximize money earned by using Rhizolizer, which has been shown to increase yields by over 40 percent and store record amounts of CO2e per acre.

-“This recognition bolsters our credentials as a certified B Corp™ that balances profit and purpose,” said Aldridge.
-“We’re proud to join this year’s cohort of World Changing Ideas winners that are rising to meet a number of our most pressing global challenges.”
+“We’re proud to join this year’s cohort of World Changing Ideas winners that are rising to meet a number of our most pressing global challenges,” said Aldridge.

 Now in its fourth year, the World Changing Ideas Awards showcase 26 winners, more than 200 finalists, and more than 500 honorable mentions—with Health and Wellness, Corporate Social Responsibility and AI and Data among the most popular categories.
 A panel of eminent judges selected winners and finalists from a pool of more than 3,000 entries across transportation, education, food, politics, technology and more.
 The 2020 awards feature entries from across the globe, from Vancouver to Singapore to Tel Aviv.
 Fast Company’s May/June issue will celebrate how some of the world’s most inventive entrepreneurs and companies are addressing grave global challenges.